tao-foundation/open-teo-pool/README.md

 ### Credits
+Licensed under GPLv3.
+Made by trustfarm. for TEO and tETHASHv1 algorithm coin.
 Made by sammy007.
-Licensed under GPLv3.

 #### Contributors